AugustinaOkonkwo/AugustinaOkonkwo/README.md

-Hi, I’m Augustina Okonkwo, a Junior Data Scientist with strong background in Mathematics and Physics.
+Hi, I’m Augustina Okonkwo, a Data Scientist with strong background in Mathematics and Physics.

 I am analytically curious with proficiency working with Python and Power BI.